simplyzetax/oracle/README.md

 # Oracle CLI Tool

-Oracle is a beautiful CLI tool that allows you to ask questions to AI models (currently Gemini) with streaming responses and elegant UI styling.
+Oracle is a CLI tool that allows you to ask questions to AI models (currently Gemini) with streaming responses and elegant UI styling.

 ## Features

-- 🤖 **AI-Powered**: Chat with Google's Gemini models
+- **AI-Powered**: Chat with Google's Gemini models
-- 🎨 **Beautiful UI**: Styled with Charm's Lipgloss for elegant terminal output
+- **Beautiful UI**: Styled with Charm's Lipgloss for elegant terminal output
-- 🔄 **Streaming**: Real-time response streaming
+- **Streaming**: Real-time response streaming
-- 💭 **Interactive**: Prompt for questions if none provided
+- **Interactive**: Prompt for questions if none provided
-- ⚡ **Command Execution**: Oracle can detect and run shell commands (with --execute flag)
+- **Command Execution**: Oracle can detect and run shell commands (with --execute flag)
-- 🛡️ **Safe Execution**: Command detection with user confirmation and safety checks
+- **Safe Execution**: Command detection with user confirmation and safety checks
-- ⚙️ **Configurable**: Multiple models and API key options
+- **Configurable**: Multiple models and API key options

 ## Installation